rsspdc/checklists/checklists/specific-record.md

 ## Distribution

-- [ ] Consider putting your project into a reproducible interactive environment such as those offered by [binder](https://binderhub.readthedocs.io/en/latest/index.html), [renku](https://renkulab.io/)
+- [ ] Consider putting your project into a reproducible interactive environment such as those offered by [binder](https://binderhub.readthedocs.io/en/latest/index.html) or [renku](https://renkulab.io/).

 <details>
 <ul>